California Health Policy Forum

 The California Health Policy Forum invites leading experts from across California and the country to present the latest evidence, innovations, and thinking in an exploration of current pressing health care issues.
 The Forum also synthesizes the latest research and analyzes health care issues in published briefs that offer concrete policy recommendations on a range of topics that legislators and state health agency need to understand.

 Missed Our Latest Forums?

 Access presentations and background materials from our latest briefings.
-Our most recent briefing "Preventing Violence, Promoting Health" was held on Thursday, August 1.
-Prior to that, a briefing "Designed for Health: Using Evidence to Transform California Communities," co-sponsored with the Public Health Institute (PHI), was held Friday, April 19, 2013.
+On February 12, 2015, a briefing titled "The Status of the Implementation of Medi-Cal Mental Health Services" was held.
+Prior to that, a briefing titled "Preventing Violence, Promoting Health" was held on Thursday, August 1, 2013.
+"Designed for Health: Using Evidence to Transform California Communities," co-sponsored with the Public Health Institute (PHI), was held Friday, April 19, 2013.
 A briefing on County Health Rankings: Designing a Roadmap to Health in California Communities, co-sponsored with the Health Officers Association of California (HOAC) and PHI, was held April 5, 2013.